nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  August 12, 2023 : Implemented a full DRT calculation for ore or more datasets (with a Tikhonov-type constrained non-negative parameters least-squares procedure).
+Added the possibility to change the X-scale in DRT graph (sometimes is convenient to check the time constants).
   -  August 10, 2023 : Cosmetics; DRT graph changed as a function of 1/&omega;
   -  August 9, 2023 : A rather simple calculation of DRT (Distribution of Relaxation Times) with unconstrained Tikhonov parametrisation has been added.
 The help command directs now to this page.
 In addition, an error in naming Z-Hit transformed files has been found and corrected.
 This is a major upgrade, please use this version or later.
   -  August 7, 2023 : Change in the error management, if one fit fails, do not stop the oher fits anymore.